CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 Depend on configuration options, an assembler add VCC and FLAT_SCRATCH (if `.useenqueue` or `.usegeneric` enabled).
+In HSA configuration mode, a special fields determines what extra SGPR extra has been added.

 ## List of the specific pseudo-operations